catsaretasty/catsaretasty.github.io/_events/plug-community-event.md

 date: 2017-02-25 21:00:00
 image: plug-community-event.png
 ---
-We're joining plug.dj for a massive community event involving a bunch of plugs biggest communitys.
+We're joining plug.dj for a massive community event involving a bunch of plugs biggest communities.
 It's going to be in a totally different room and will involve a range of different genres.

 So why don't you join us at [https://plug.dj/music](https://plug.dj/music)